celestiaorg/fibre-da-spec/sdk_module.md

 2. Verify escrow account exists for `signer`
 3. Verify sufficient available balance for gas cost (see [Gas Consumption](#gas-consumption) section).
 This includes all yet to be processed `PaymentPromises` that the validator has signed over.
-4. Verify promise signature by escrow owner over promise sign bytes (see [Sign Bytes Format](#sign-bytes-format) below)
-5. Verify promise hasn't been processed already
+4. Verify promise hasn't been processed already

 #### Sign Bytes Format